khulnasoft/integrations-core/process/README.md

 ## Troubleshooting

 Need help?
-Contact [Datadog support][9].
+Contact [Khulnasoft support][9].

 ## Further Reading

-To get a better idea of how (or why) to monitor process resource consumption with Datadog, check out this [series of blog posts][10] about it.
+To get a better idea of how (or why) to monitor process resource consumption with Khulnasoft, check out this [series of blog posts][10] about it.

 [1]: https://docs.khulnasoft.com/monitors/create/types/process_check/?tab=checkalert
 [2]: https://app.khulnasoft.com/account/settings/agent/latest